 It’s a little hard to see because of the construction but this sign marks the boundary between the “Eastern” side of Sarajevo, which has more of the Ottoman influence, with the “Western” side of Sarajevo, which is more Austrian.
 You can definitely see the different in the architecture styles if you visit both sides, but I think I found the Ottoman side more interesting…

 Partially because of places like Coppersmith Street, where you hear the constant clang of craftspeople working on pots.
-My guide told me that the pots are associated with matchmaking because during the Ottoman days young women had their faces concealed so it was hard for the young men to tell what they looked like.
+A local told me that the pots are associated with matchmaking because during the Ottoman days young women had their faces concealed so it was hard for the young men to tell what they looked like.
 But sometimes they would go spy on the young women when they went to wash their pots.
 Then they could recognize them later by the pot.

 I’m not sure dating is a lot easier nowadays with the Internet when it’s the guys who try to conceal their appearance by saying they are 6’0 when they are really 5’6.
 (Yes, that’s an actual thing I experienced.)